good-loop/doc/pages/policy/environmental-policy.md

 ## Introduction

-Winterwell recognises that, in pursuing its commercial and research objectives, it shares with all organisations a responsibility to protect and nurture the environment.
-By exercising proper control over its activities, Winterwell will promote the use of sustainable resources and discourage practices that are wasteful or damaging to the environment.
+Good-Loop recognises that, in pursuing its commercial and research objectives, it shares with all organisations a responsibility to protect and nurture the environment.
+By exercising proper control over its activities, Good-Loop will promote the use of sustainable resources and discourage practices that are wasteful or damaging to the environment.

-This policy contains a variety of practical measures to be taken in order to enable Winterwell to make a contribution towards protecting the environment at all levels of our activity.
+This policy contains a variety of practical measures to be taken in order to enable Good-Loop to make a contribution towards protecting the environment at all levels of our activity.
 A twice-yearly review of the policy will enable monitoring of achievements, and will identify opportunities for further improvements.